-Table 3: Referral Submittal Reference Matrix

-Type of Referral Referral Requirements

-Within 500 Feet Referral Required - Except For:
+Type of Referral Referral Requirements Within 500 Feet Referral Required - Except For: Re-occupancy or reuse of existing structures meet one or both of following conditions: ~ An increase in parking spaces is not required by local statute or channelized access to state or county road exists or is proposed ~ New site lighting, if proposed utilizes full cut off luminaires and or not exceed IESNA lighting levels Erection of signs that meet zoning requirements Accessory apartments Outside 500 Feet Referral Required - Only For: and

-Re-occupancy or reuse of existing structures meet one or both of the following conditions:
+Re-occupancy or reuse of existing structures meet one or both of following conditions: ~ An increase in parking spaces is not required by local statute or channelized access to state or county road exists or is proposed ~ New site lighting, if proposed utilizes full cut off luminaires and on texceed IESNA lighting levels Erection of signs that meet zoning requirements Accessory apartments Outside 500 Feet Referral Required - Only For: and

-~ An increase in parking spaces is not required by local statute and channelized access to state or county road exists or is proposed
+following conditions: ~ An increase in parking spaces is not required by local statute of channelized access to state or county road exists or is proposed ~ New site lighting, if proposed utilizes full cut off luminaires and on texceed IESNA lighting levels Site Plans and Special Permits Accessory apartments Outside 500 Feet Referral Required - Only For: and

-~ New site lighting, if proposed utilizes full cut off luminaires and does not exceed IESNA lighting levels
+channelized access to state or county road exists or is proposed ~ New site lighting, if proposed utilizes full cut off luminaires and constrained levels Site Plans and Special Permits Contrained 500 Feet Referral Required - Only For:

-Site Plans and Erection of signs that meet zoning requirements
+Site Plans and not exceed IESNA lighting levels Erection of signs that meet zoning requirements Accessory apartments Outside 500 Feet Referral Required - Only For: does

-Accessory apartments
+Special Permits Accessory apartments Outside 500 Feet Referral Required

 Special Permits Outside 500 Feet Referral Required - Only For:

+Outside Sub reet Reterral Required - Only For:

 Buildings with gross floor area > = 4,000 square feet

 Projects With land disturbance > = 1 acre

 Adult uses

 Mining operations

 Structures greater than 100' in height

 SEQRA Type 1 actions

 Structures located within the 100-year Flood Plain

 Within 500' Referral Required - Except For:

 Residential rear yard

-Residential side yard
+Residential side vard

 Area Variances Residential fence height - not in front yard

 Residential minimum lot size - If central water or sewer is available

 Outside 500 Feet Referral Not Required.

 Within 500 Feet Referral Required - Only For:

-Use Variances Physical expansions of existing structures/utilities/facilities and/or new

-uses established on vacant sites.
+Use Variances Physical expansions of existing structures/utilities/facilities and/or nuses established on vacant sites. ew

 Outside 500 Feet Referral Not Required.

-Within 500 Feet Referral Required - Except For:
+Within 500 Feet Referral Required - Except For: 100

-Total number of lots created less than 5 and no lots located in the 100-
+Total number of lots created less than 5 and no lots located in the year floodplain.
+100-

-Subdivisions year floodplain.

-Outside 500 Feet Referral Required - Only For:
+Subdivisions Outside 500 Feet Referral Required - Only For:

+aoroa

-SEQRA Type 1 actions or where land disturbance is greater than 5 acres and/or lots located in the 100-year floodplain.
+SEQRA Type 1 actions or where land disturbance is greater than 5 and/or lots located in the 100-year floodplain. acres

-Adoptions and/or ana/or lois located in the 100-year flooapiain.
+Adoptions and/or

 Amendments to:

-7 a min as Clasticta

-Zoning Statutes, Zoning Mans
+Zoning Statutes,

 Zoning Maps,

-Comprehensive Plans, All are required.
+Comprehensive All are required.
+Plans,

 Moratoriums

 Other Land

 Use Related Authorizations

-Aumonzations